Pradhansumit/Coding-Problems/README.md

 # Coding Problems

-This repository is for storing solution for problems accross all coding platforms (e.g., Codeforces, Leetcode, TopCoders).
+This repository is for storing solution for problems accoss all coding platforms (e.g., Codeforces, Leetcode, TopCoders).